nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Duplicate test/homework is checked through having the same name.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Please specifiy only one test or homework name.
+Please specify only one test or homework name.
 Multiple names would result in PowerConnect taking the last name.
 </div>

 Format: